daily-co/raw-tracks-tools/README.md

 The VCS render engine supports a wealth of composition options.
 They are the same as available for cloud recordings on Daily.

-You can find them listed on Daily's documentation site: [composition_params](https://docs.daily.co/reference/rest-api/rooms/recordings/start#composition-params);
+You can find them listed on Daily's documentation site for recording/streaming: [composition_params](https://docs.daily.co/reference/rest-api/rooms/recordings/start#composition-params)

 The default layout mode is `grid`.
 You can find the other default param values behind the above link.